best beaches in peru

 huanchaco peru beaches

-Huanchaco is not only home to one of the best beaches in Peru, but it is also known as the birthplace of Ceviche.
-One of the most popular beaches in Trujillo, it is located about 20 kilometers northwest of Trujillo (Peruvian department, north of Lima).
+Huanchaco is not only home to one of the best beaches in Peru, but it is also known as the birthplace of the best Soutn American Ceviche.
+It is located about 20 kilometers northwest of Trujillo (North of Lima).
 This quiet beach is known for its water sports and the unusual style of fishing practiced by local fishermen.
-They ride on the waves with a traditional fishing boat called “Caballito de Totora.
-This woven boat has been used for thousands of years by Chimu culture and is an ancient tradition among fishermen.
+They ride on the waves with a traditional fishing boat called “Caballito de Totora”.
+This woven reed boat has been used for thousands of years since the Chimu culture period (850 AD).
+That’s why some scholars affirm that the Surf could be born in Huanchaco.

 • What to do: Surfing, swimming, paddle surfing, riding the old reed boats known as “caballitos de totora”.